Gordon Drake Records 2012-15

 small office on Washington for evening and weekend work.

-Gordon Drake died at the age of 34 in a skiing accident at Echo Lake, near the chalet, on January 14, 1952.
-Maggie and Douglas
+Gordon Drake died at the age of 34 in a skiing accident at the Sierra Resort in northern California on January 15, 1952.
+Maggie

-Baylis, friends and fellow designers wrote the “California Houses of Gordon Drake”, in 1956, which was reprinted in 2011.
+and Douglas Baylis, friends and fellow designers wrote the "California Houses of Gordon Drake", in 1956, which was reprinted

 System of Arrangement